 What’s a budget calendar?
 A monthly budget calendar can be an excellent tool to help you see when you get paid, when your bills are due, your savings contributions, and upcoming special events or holidays.
 You can learn more about how to use a budget calendar here.

-How to use a budget calendar when you get paid biweekly – Write down when you get paid on your budget calendar.
+1) Paydays and monthly bills – Write down when you get paid on your budget calendar.
+This is your biweekly income.
 Then write down all your bills to their appropriate due date on your budget calendar.

-Then highlight all the bills that will come out from your second paycheck with a different color.
 If you have a big expense that requires money from multiple paychecks (such as your rent or mortgage), you can follow the half-payment method.

-Automatic payments and savings contributions – For payments that are automatically withdrawn from your bank account each month, you may want to consider putting an asterisk* next to these bills.
-This is just a helpful way to remind yourself which bills are paid automatically, and which bills need to be paid manually.
+2) Automatic payments and savings contributions – For payments that are automatically withdrawn from your bank account each month, you may want to consider putting an asterisk* next to these bills.

-Special events and holidays – This is also a great time to think about what special events or holidays are coming up this month.
 Birthdays, school field trips, lunch dates with friends, doctor’s appointments, and vacations can all impact your budget.
 It’s important to plan ahead so you can budget accordingly for these things.

-Once you’ve finished filling out your monthly budget calendar, make sure to put it somewhere that’s easy to see.
-Hang it up on your family commend center, your office, your fridge, or put it inside your budget calendar.
+Hang it up on your family commend center, your office, your fridge, or put it inside your Budget Binder.
 You’ll want to reference your budget calendar throughout the month to help you stay on track and organized.

 3. Set aside money for savings and investments (retirement)